Probabilistic AutoRegressive Neural Networks for Accurate Long-range Forecasting: Experimental Analysis

 \subsection{Significance Test}

-Next, we focus on determining the robustness of different forecasters in this study by performing a non-parametric Friedman test \cite{friedman1937use}.
-This statistical method tests the null hypothesis that the performance of different models is equivalent based on their forecast accuracy and rejects the hypothesis if the value of the test statistic is greater than the critical value.
-The testing procedure initializes with ranking the models based on their accuracy measures for different datasets.
+In this section, we discuss the significance of improvements in accuracy metrics by performing different statistical tests.
+We initially conduct the non-parametric Friedman test to determine the robustness of different benchmarks and the proposed forecaster \cite{friedman1937use}.
+This statistical methodology tests the null hypothesis that the performance of different models is equivalent based on their average ranks for various datasets and rejects the hypothesis if the value of the test statistic is greater than the critical value.
 In this study, we assign rank $\tilde{r}_{i,j}$ to the $i^{th}$ model (out of $\kappa$ models) for its prediction task of the $j^{th}$ dataset (out of $\zeta$ datasets).
 The Friedman test computes the average rank of each forecaster as $\tilde{R}_i = \frac{1}{\zeta} \sum_{j=1}^{\zeta} \tilde{r}_{i,j}$.
 Under the null hypothesis, i.e., $\tilde{R}_i$ are equal for all $i = 1,2,\ldots,\kappa$ the modified version of Friedman test statistic given by:

-follows a $F$ distribution with $(\kappa-1)$ and $(\kappa-1)(\zeta-1)$ degrees of freedom \cite{iman1980approximations}.
-Following the Friedman test procedure, we compute the value of the test statistics for each accuracy measure and summarize them in Table \ref{Fried_test}.
+follows a $F$ distribution with $(\kappa-1)$ and $(\kappa-1)(\zeta-1)$ degrees of freedom \cite{friedman1937use}.
+Following the Friedman test procedure, we compute the value of the test statistics for the 14 forecasting models across different test horizons of the 12 datasets and summarize them in Table \ref{Fried_test}.